-Prom Night 2008, the 2008 film, was given a PG-13 rating to attract a younger teen audience, and thus, was almost completely devoid of any and all blood and gore, in contrast to the original 1980 Prom Night 1980, which retains it's R-rating to this day.
+Prom Night (2008) was given a PG-13 rating to attract a younger teen audience, and thus, was almost completely devoid of any and all blood and gore, in contrast to the original Prom Night, which retains its R-rating to this day.

 Inversion: Shadow the Hedgehog was going to get a Teen rating because it was going to have red blood and depict Maria being shot on-screen, but because Sega did not want a Sonic game to get a T rating, they had to change the blood colors, and end the flashback of Maria being shot as soon as we hear the gunshot.

 My Dinner With Andre was not submitted to the MPAA at all, perhaps for this reason.
 There is very little in this movie that would place it past a PG rating, but at the same time it is a very philosophical, cerebral film only suitable for a mature audience.

 The Santa Clause achieved a PG through some sprinkled profanities and thinly-veiled jokes about LSD and phone-sex hotlines by Tim Allen.
 When such dialogue is censored on TV airings in the United States, it gets a TV-G. Averted by the sequels which all have G-ratings.